exercism/python/exercises/practice/rotational-cipher/.approaches/introduction.md

     return result
 ```

-For more information, check the [Alphabet approach][approach-alphabet].
+For more information, see the [Alphabet approach][approach-alphabet].

 ## Approach: Str translate